dartmouth-cs52-19S/lab2-iyervarsha/README.md

 ## Description of what you did
 I wrote a buzzfeed quiz based on what type of Varsha someone is: lazy varsha, healthy varsha, hardo varsha, and sadboi varsha.
 I chose the 2nd option for the choose your own adventure.
 I calculated my results by using numerical values and selecting the "type of varsha" according to the sum of the checkbox values.
 ### What worked
+#### Flexbox
+I really liked using flexbox and I think I've gottem a hang of it over the past two labs.
+#### Styling
+I had a lot of fun styling these quizzes.
+It's pretty rare to get to design websites that are funny.
+I liked using a brigher color scheme.

+### What didn’t work.
+#### JSON
+I tried for a while to get the JSON file to work, but didn't have enough time to finish this portion.

+### Special Things to Point Out :
+#### Paralax Scrolling
+The Landing Page has some paralax Scrolling that you can see when you click on the button.
 #### Made Some Components on Figma!
 I made my landing page on figma.
 I also made some of my pictures on Figma as well (such as the ones in the first question).
 #### Transformations/ Animations